 Yes, consolidation loans for bad credit are available.
-A debt consolidation loan lets you pay off existing debts by transferring them all to a single loan.
-By doing this, you’d make just one monthly repayment to repay the debt consolidation loan instead of several to different lenders.
+A debt consolidation loan lets you pay off existing debts by paying them off with a single loan.
+With all your debts paid off, you only have to make one monthly repayment to repay the debt consolidation loan instead of several to different lenders.

 When you apply for debt consolidation loans for bad credit, most lenders will check your credit record.
-The good news is that with consolidation loans, bad credit isn’t always a deal clincher.
+The good news is that with consolidation loans, bad credit isn’t always a deal breaker.
 Some lenders are still willing to offer you a bad credit consolidation loan, even if you’ve had financial problems in the past.

 But, with some consolidation loans, bad credit means you’ll have to pay higher interest rates.
 It could also mean that you’re not able to borrow as much.